cypress-io/netlify-plugin-cypress/README.md

 ## Install and use

-Enable Netlify Build Plugins Beta from [https://app.netlify.com/teams/cypress/enable-beta](https://app.netlify.com/teams/cypress/enable-beta) the projects that need to use this plugin.
+Enable Netlify Build Plugins Beta from `https://app.netlify.com/teams/<your team name>/enable-beta` the projects that need to use this plugin.

 Add `netlify-plugin-cypress` NPM package as a dev dependency to your repository.